yourWaifu/sleepy-discord/source/documentation.html.md

 bool unpinMessage(Snowflake<Channel> channelID, Snowflake<Message> messageID);
 ```

-Removes a message from the Pinned Messages in a channel
+Removes a message from the pinned messages of a channel

 #### Parameters
 <table>